if you don't see the recipe you are looking for, send a note to request it

 Roughly chop the almonds.

 In a mortar and pestle crush the garlic and basil with big salt.
-Add the almonds and reduce them to small pieces, it should be a chunky mixture.
+Add the almonds and reduce them to small pieces, it should be a slightly coarse mixture.

 Add the tomatoes and crush them into the garlic almond paste just enough to make a thick mixture that hangs together.